Learn How to Become a Private Detective through Training and Certification in Colorado

 Sponsored Content

-BLS statistics of 2019 reveal the following salary range (median-top 10%) for PIs working in Colorado’s two largest MSAs:
+BLS statistics for 2023 reveal the following salary range (median-top 10%) for PIs working in Colorado’s two largest metro areas:

 Back to Top